occludra/.github/profile/README.md

 | EU AI Act compliance logging (hash-chained) | — | Yes |
 | SLA & support | Community | Yes |

+**Why are loop protection, EU AI Act logging, and semantic caching cloud-only?** These aren't artificial paywalls — each genuinely requires distributed infrastructure:

+- **Loop protection** needs shared state (Redis) across horizontally-scaled proxy instances to detect cross-instance agent loops.
+A single-instance approximation would miss the exact failure mode you'd want to catch.
+- **EU AI Act logging** needs managed WORM storage with tamper-evident hash chains, retention policies, and secure export — the operational burden regulated teams pay to avoid.
+- **Semantic caching** needs a distributed cache backend with TTL management and cross-instance coherence.
+A local cache only helps one instance.

+The OSS is a complete, production-ready security proxy.
+If a feature doesn't require distributed infrastructure, it belongs in the OSS.
+The 8-provider expansion (from 2 at launch) is one example of this commitment.

 > **Skip the setup?** [aisecuritygateway.ai](https://aisecuritygateway.ai) — everything here plus dashboards, smart cost routing, semantic caching, EU AI Act compliance logging, and recursive loop protection.
 1M free credits, no credit card.

 ---